Lucas-C/ludochaordic/content/2024-04-15-setting-up-linters-in-gitlab-ci-for-c-and-groovy-jenkins-code.md

 Title: Setting up linters in Gitlab CI for C++ and Groovy / Jenkins code
 Date: 2024-04-15 16:30
-Tags: lang:en, gitlab, gitlab-ci, pipeline, c++, groovy, jenkins, llvm, linter, static-code-analysis, continuous-integration, configuration, prog
+Tags: lang:en, gitlab, gitlab-ci, pipeline, c++, groovy, gradle, jenkins, llvm, linter, static-code-analysis, continuous-integration, configuration, prog
 ---

 A very short blog post to share some minimal code snippets on how to quickly and easily setup Gitlab CI pipelines to run static code analysis tools on C++ code and Jenkins pipelines (or any Groovy code).